took/kaese/README.md

 ## Planned Features

   * Make the delay for AI players adjustable in game using the GUI.
   * Add more tests.
+Docker Container for Server & Client Tests?
-  * Implement network play functionality.
+  * Improve network play functionality.
+Add Lobby & Chat.
-  * Allow customizable starting positions.
+  * Allow customizable starting positions (Load from Savegame).
   * Add `make clean` and `make release` to Makefile.